3r1co/cd/docs/sbom.md

 What do realize about the two files?
 Why would you think one is bigger than the other?

-Download both artifacts and analyze them on  https://apps.rancher.io/sbom-viewer
+Download both artifacts and analyze them [here](https://apps.rancher.io/sbom-viewer).

 ---